Canon EOS M50 setup guide with tips and tricks

 Image review: You can modify the amount of time the image displays on the LCD monitor after your M50 writes it to the memory card.
 You can set the preview time from 2 to 8 seconds or display the image until you turn off the camera.
 Or you can turn it OFF if you don’t want this.
 I turn it off as I can always press the play button if I decide to review a shot I’ve just taken..

 - 2 sec

 - 8 sec

 Lens aberration correction: digital technology provides the ability to adjust images in-camera.
 One area this can be useful is in correcting for optical performance.
-By mapping the performance of each camera and lens at a variety of focal lengths, focus distances and apertures, it is possible to correct for these irregularities and bring the lens performance closer to ‘perfection’.
+By mapping the performance of each camera and lens at a variety of focal lengths, manual focus distances and apertures, it is possible to correct for these irregularities and bring the lens performance closer to ‘perfection’.
 These corrections are only available for photos captured in the JPEG file format.
 There is no reason to turn this off, except if you’re noticing a slow down when shooting in burst mode.
 Then this might be the reason

 - Peripheral illumination correction: This is called lens light fall-off or drop in the corners or vignetting.

 - Distortion correction: If you’re shooting with a wide-angle lens you may have noticed that at the wide end you will most likely find some distortion.
 This corrects distortion for any lens in the lens database.

 - Digital Lens Optimizer: Performs high- level correction for lens aberration in-camera

 - Chromatic aberr corr: Automatically remove color fringing due to Chromatic aberration.